 How Can I Make Sure My Baby Is Warm Without a Blanket?

-So now you know it’s not safe to use blankets in your baby’s bassinet or crib, how else can you keep your little one warm in winter?
+So now you know they are not safe to use in your baby’s bassinet or crib, how else can you keep your little one warm in winter?

-Adding layers rather than a blanket is a great way to give your baby or toddler some extra warmth when sleeping.
+Adding layers is a great way to give your baby or toddler some extra warmth.

 For example, you could dress your baby in a vest underneath their onesie to keep them warm on chilly winter nights.

-Pyjamas are also an excellent way to stop your baby getting cold, particularly as you can buy ones with different TOG ratings. and because footed pyjamas can cover your baby’s feet.
+Pajamas are also an excellent way to stop your baby from getting cold, particularly as you can buy ones with different TOG ratings. and because footed pajamas can cover your baby’s feet.

 If TOG ratings are new to you, these are a standardized measurement of how warm or insulated a garment is.

 The key thing to remember is that the higher the TOG rating, the warmer the item will keep your baby (for example, you’ll probably want a 0.5 TOG in summer, but a 3.5 TOG rating during the coldest winter nights).

 Wearable sleep garments are pretty much exactly what you’d expect given their name.

 These include swaddle sacks and sleep sacks, which are designed to be “worn” by your baby to keep them at the correct temperature all night, however much they move around their crib.